Contact Us

 3. Momentum in fast passages

 Unsettled technical control in fast passages is common at the Associate Diploma level.
-Rapid changes in directional momentum can be managed with ease by using techniques borrowed from sport and dance, such as preparation.
+These rapid directional changes become manageable when applying preparation principles drawn from sport and dance.

 4. Logic and invention